 Host Elizabeth Frickey, a current IU Jacobs School of Music grad student, aims to bring the joys of classical music to her audience through historical commentary and interviews with fellow Jacobs students.

 Join Mark Bell, MA’18, and Sarah Smith-Robbins every week as they offer a comedic recap of the long-running British TV series, Midsomer Murders.

 This article was originally published in the Summer 2019 issue of the IU Alumni Magazine, a magazine for members of the IU Alumni Association.
-To view the current and past issues of the IUAM, visit MyIU.org.
+View current and past issues of the IUAM.